PalestineRemembered About Us Oral History العربية

 Owners' Rights Private (mulk) Miri Lease Land

 Is time limited?
-NO NO, the Ottoman & British laws clearly stated that miri land resembles indefinite lease.
+NO NO, the Ottoman & British laws clearly stated that miri land resembles an indefinite lease.
 YES

 Could be mortgaged?
 YES YES In general, no, unless that was specified in the contract

-Could be sold?
+Could it be sold?
 YES YES NO

-Is registered in tabu?
+Is it registered in tabu?
 YES YES NO

-Could be inherited?
+Could it be inherited?
 YES YES In general, no, but on rare occasions, that is allowed by landlords

 Khazar Empire map!A Playlist Of Jews Sharing Their DNA Test Results

 Right arrow free icon Shamelessly, often Jews keep insisting that miri lands are state-owned (although Ben-Gurion debunked that myth as we have proven earlier) and comparable to European feudal laws.
-If that is the case, how can private citizens mortgage or sell miri lands and the state has no such rights?
-What kind of a "lease agreement" doesn't impose time limits and gave succession rights to the leasee?
+If that is the case, how can private citizens mortgage or sell miri lands, and the state has no such rights?
+What kind of a "lease agreement" doesn't impose time limits and give succession rights to the leasee?
 What kind of a "lease" or feudal agreement gives the leaseee or grantee the right to register the land as a private one?
 The answer is clear: only the owners of the land who have lived on the land for hundreds of years.
 On the other hand, we ask: why only a few Jews have miri lands?
-Again, the answer is clear: Jews are not indigenous of the lands who recently escaped European persecution, and that explains why only a few of them have land deeds.
+Again, the answer is clear: Jews are not indigenous to the lands that recently escaped from European persecution, and that explains why only a few of them have land deeds.
 Anyhow, please pay attention to our collection of land deeds, where many were initially miri lands when they came under the land settlement law.
 Therefore, if miri lands (which comprised the vast majority of state-held lands) were State-owned with full tassarouf right (a.k.a. mulk), how could the British Mandate cede much of its lands this way?
 Why were such lands not ceded to Zionist Jews?
 The answer is simple: the government deeded the lands to those who owned them, and those were Palestinians.

-Right arrow free icon In a nutshell, State domain lands (or public lands) means that the State is just the holding legal entity with no tassarouf right until the land comes under the land settlement of title and all claims are settled; that is how land settlement happens; not just in Palestine but worldwide.
+Right arrow free icon In a nutshell, State domain lands (or public lands) means that the State is just the holding legal entity with no tassarouf right until the land comes under the land settlement of title and all claims are settled; that is how land settlement happens, not just in Palestine but worldwide.
 Now, if you still have doubts, we ask you to watch this short clip, which summarizes what we have discussed in under three minutes:

 Concerning Beersheba